RAVPower Ace 26800 - A low price 26,800mAh USB-C power banks

 Using micro-USB and USB-A gives a slower charge, ~33% of what you get using USB-C as either the input or the output.
 Using the dual input setup also slows down the output of the USB-A port by a similar amount.

 The fastest output setup is micro-USB input and USB-C output.
 But the output exceeds the input, meaning the portable charger will continue to drain.
-If the power bank has enough remaining charge this should be fine for overnight.
-The device’s draw will reduce as it approaches 100%, then the power bank will get most/all the power.
+If the portable charger has enough remaining charge this should be fine for overnight.
+The device’s draw will reduce as it approaches 100%, then the portable charger will get most/all the power.

 Pass through charging is useful for overnight stays with limited wall chargers.
 It is not recommended to do so on a regular basis.
 It puts more heat and stress on the portable charger, which can affect its lifespan.
 Doing it when traveling is fine.
 But don’t set this up next to your bed at home every night.

 The RAVPower Ace 26800 is one of the least expensive 26,800mAh USB-C power banks.
 But that comes at the cost of lower output.
 It supports regular 15W USB-C. It does not support USB Power Delivery, nor Quick Charge.

 It won’t fast charge any devices.
 But it will provide a consistent, regular charge rate to any model USB-C phone or small tablet.
 I wouldn’t recommend it for any laptop or the iPad Pro, especially if working on the go.